MatteP1/thesis/Tasks.md

 - [ ] Introduce the notion of linearisation points (possibly in hocap for two-lock MSQ) and point out their locations in the proof outlines

 - [ ] Mention coq and iris version that the code works with.
+- [ ] Give an overview of Coq files and how they refer to sections in report.
+Perhaps mention it at beginning/end of each section, or just have an overview in a section (on the coq formalisation)

 - [x] If time permits, use hocap spec to prove a spec of a non-trivial client.
 Fx a client like the one in the java code.
 (No Time)